-Once used by farmers to mark the passing of days instead of the numerical calendar, “namedays” are still a big deal in Sweden, with many Swedes continuing to treat their namedays as a kind of second birthday.
+Once used by farmers to mark the passing of days, ‘namedays’ are still a big deal in Sweden, with many treating their ‘namedays ‘as a kind of second birthday…

-Traditionally, namedays were a way for farmers to keep track of the days without using the numerical Gregorian calendar.
-Traditionally in par with saint days, nowadays, after waves of immigration brought in new names, the list needs constant updating – a task overseen by the Svenska Academien.
-The old list of names was updated by a committee of Svenska Academien members first in 1972, then again in 1988, 1993 and 2001, with the addition of these new names meaning that there are now around 615 names in the calendar.
-But with over 150,000 registered first names in Sweden, there will always be some people left out.
+Namedays were once a way for farmers to keep track of time without using the numerical Gregorian calendar.
+Traditionally in par with saint days, nowadays, after waves of immigration, the list needs constant updating.
+That is a task overseen by the Swedish Academy.
+The old list of names was updated by a committee first in 1972, then again in 1988, 1993 and 2001, meaning there are now 615 names in the calendar.
+With over 150,000 registered names in Sweden this year, though, and that number only increasing, there will always be people left out.